AlbusGuo/albus-ribbon-vault-buttons/README_EN.md

 *Keep your most-used actions within reach.*

 Buttons can run Obsidian commands, open files in the vault, or visit web links.
-The plugin provides a ribbon area, page header buttons, a note toolbar, and a selection toolbar, with support for dividers, button groups, icon toggles, and optional Custom Icons integration.
+The plugin provides a ribbon area, page header buttons, a note toolbar, and a selection toolbar, with support for dividers, button groups, and icon toggles.

 ## Features